8 Common American English Diphthongs with Examples

 This diphthong is commonly written as igh, but can also be represented by a single i or y in English words.

-When it’s written as a single i, it’s normally followed by a consonant and then an e.
+When it’s written as a single i, it’s normally followed by a consonant and an e, like in the first two (and a few other) examples:

 This diphthong is also pronounced slightly differently in certain dialects of English.